 — hide their real identity and hinder law‑enforcement investigations.

-According to government data, in 2024 around 92% of fraudulent or fake numbers were issued via mobile virtual network operators (MVNOs), which typically have less stringent customer onboarding and Know Your Customer (KYC) practices than major carriers.
-This highlighted inconsistent identity verification requirements across the telecom market.
+According to The Korea Herald, a large share of fraudulent or fake numbers in 2024 was linked to mobile virtual network operators (MVNOs), which highlighted inconsistent identity verification requirements across the telecom market.

 Security benefits and privacy risks of facial recognition for SIM cards